The Place Beyond the Pines (soundtrack): Development

 In January 2012, it was reported that Mike Patton has been roped in as the composer for The Place Beyond the Pines.
 Cianfrance had been a fan of Patton's work since the 1990s and described his work as "cinematic".
 When he gave the script to Patton, the latter "understood the haunted qualities of the story" and eventually gave him freedom for specific scene.
 Patton did not see the whole film before and after writing the score.
 He would write a cue that runs for 5–10 minutes for a 30 second scene, so that he could explore the film in a musical way.
 Eventually for visual cues, Patton briefed on costumes and locations to decipher the images and complement them.
 Patton described writing an underscore as a challenge due to his works on film soundtracks and albums, which were music in the foreground that demands attention.
 Cianfrance recalled Patton's music as the soul of the film, which was instantly part of the world where the characters were in.

 Release

-The original soundtrack to The Place Beyond the Pines featured Patton's score as well as contributions from Arvo Pärt, Ennio Morricone, Vladimir Ivanoff along with The Cryin' Shames and Bon Iver, co-contributing with Patton.
+The original soundtrack to The Place Beyond the Pines featured Patton's score as well as contributions from Arvo Pärt, Ennio Morricone, Vladimir Ivanoff along with The Cryin' Shames and Bon Iver.
 Milan Records released the soundtrack digitally March 26, 2013, three days prior to the film's release and in CDs on April 16.
 The score was further issued in vinyl LPs and released on May 7.